2023 ASUN men's basketball tournament: Seeds

 Ten teams contested the bracket.
 The tournament had a new format in 2023, as all rounds were reseeded instead of a traditional set bracket.
 To that end, the 9 and 10 seeds played each other in round 1, and the 7 and 8 seed did as well, rather than the traditional 7/10 and 8/9 matchup.

-The two tiebreakers were used by the ASUN are: 1) head-to-head record of teams with identical records and 2) NCAA NET Rankings available on day following the conclusion of ASUN regular season play.
+The two tiebreakers used by the ASUN were 1) head-to-head record of teams with identical records and 2) NCAA NET rankings available on day following the conclusion of ASUN regular-season play.

-If a team that is not eligible for the NCAA Tournament wins the ASUN Tournament, the conference's automatic bid goes to the regular-season champion.
+If a team that is not eligible for the NCAA tournament wins the ASUN tournament, the conference's automatic bid goes to the regular-season champion.
 In the case of a tie for first place, the automatic bid goes to the tied team that advances furthest in the conference tournament.
 If all tied teams are eliminated in the same round of the tournament, the automatic bid goes to the highest seeded team in accordance with the conference's tiebreaking procedures.